 6) Increase the frequency of feedback conversations

 If you are doing quarterly, bi-annual, or annual reviews, consider switching to a system that incorporates more feedback conversations.
 Performance evaluations should be aggregation of all the feedback an employee has had throughout the year - having 20 feedback data points between a manager and employee will give a better representation of the employee’s performance.
 Having all these feedback conversations documented will also help streamline performance reviews.

-Check out Pavestep if you are interested to know more about how our solution helps document and analyze feedback so you can make better talent decisions.
+Check out Pavestep if you are interested to know more about how our performance management solution helps document and analyze feedback so you can make better talent decisions.

 Have any other suggestions to help avoid the “too nice” performance review?
 Let us know!